davidberiro/eigenlayer-contracts/docs/core/AllocationManager.md

 **If we are handling a _decrease in magnitude_ (deallocation):**

 First, evaluate whether the operator's _existing allocation is currently slashable_ by the AVS.
 This is important because the AVS might be using the existing allocation to secure a task given to this operator.
-The existing allocation is slashable only if ALL of the following are true:
-1. The operator is registered for the operator set, or if they are deregistered, they are still slashable (See [Registration Status](#registration-status))
-2. The AVS has added the strategy to the operator set.
-(AVSs can update this - see [`addStrategiesToOperatorSet`](#addstrategiestooperatorset) and [`removeStrategiesFromOperatorSet`](#removestrategiesfromoperatorset))
-3. The existing allocation has a nonzero `currentMagnitude`
+See [Evaluating Whether an Allocation is "Slashable"](#evaluating-whether-an-allocation-is-slashable) for details.

-Now, _if the existing allocation is slashable_:
+Next, _if the existing allocation IS slashable_:

-* The `allocation.pendingDiff` is set, with an `allocation.effectBlock` equal to the current block plus the global `DEALLOCATION_DELAY`.
+* The `allocation.pendingDiff` is set, with an `allocation.effectBlock` equal to the current block plus `DEALLOCATION_DELAY + 1`.
+This means the existing allocation _remains slashable_ for `DEALLOCATION_DELAY` blocks.
 * The _operator set_ is pushed to the operator's `deallocationQueue` for that strategy, denoting that there is a pending deallocation for this `(operatorSet, strategy)`.
 This is an ordered queue that enforces deallocations are processed sequentially and is used both in this method and in [`clearDeallocationQueue`](#cleardeallocationqueue).

-Finally, _if the existing allocation is NOT slashable_, the deallocated amount is immediately **freed**.
+Finally, _if the existing allocation IS NOT slashable_, the deallocated amount is immediately **freed**.
 It is subtracted from the strategy's encumbered magnitude and can be used for subsequent allocations.
 This is the only type of update that does not result in a "pending modification."
 The rationale here is that if the existing allocation is not slashable, the AVS does not need it to secure tasks, and therefore does not need to enforce a deallocation delay.

 *Effects*:
 * For each `AllocateParams` element: